-To date, most sustainability metrics are focused on addressing progress toward resolving social or environmental challenges.
-Once these “materiality” metrics are defined, they are often tracked in accordance with external reporting standards or guidance such as GRI, CDP, or SASB.
+To date, most sustainability metrics are focused on addressing progress toward resolving social or environmental challenges that have a material impact on the business.
+Once these “materiality” metrics are defined, they are often tracked in accordance with external reporting standards or guidance such as the Global Reporting Initiative (GRI), the Carbon Disclosure Project (CDP), or the Sustainability Accounting Standards Board (SASB).
 Unfortunately, while materiality metrics are critical for addressing the concerns of external stakeholders—advocacy groups, shareholder activists, regulators, etc.—they do little to generate support inside the company for investing in sustainability.

 To build the internal case for sustainability projects in large companies, sustainability teams also need to develop and track metrics that align with the priorities of internal stakeholders.
 Operations units need to understand how efficiency will be increased or costs reduced.
-Procurement or sourcing teams want assurance that projects will increase efficiency or productivity in supply chains, or reduce risks of supply disruption.
+Procurement or sourcing teams want assurance that projects will increase productivity, reduce costs, or reduce risks of supply disruption.
 Human resources teams want to know how sustainability initiatives will help attract or retain talent.
-Marketing and corporate affairs teams need to understand how sustainability initiatives could bring value to the brand.
+Marketing and corporate affairs teams need to understand how sustainability initiatives could bring value to the brand or increase license to operate.
 The list goes on.

-- Creating new revenue streams by accessing new customers or developing new sustainable products or services
+- Creating new revenue streams by accessing and attracting new customers or developing new products or services

-- Improving product quality by improving working conditions in supply chains or operations
+- Improving product quality by sourcing high-quality materials or improving working conditions in supply chains or operations

 - Increasing volumes, productivity, or yields in supply chains by helping suppliers improve resource or workforce management practices

 - Reducing reputational risk by proactively monitoring and managing human rights and environmental issues

 - Attracting or retaining talent by elevating the company’s brand or by developing workforce training or development projects